Depressants: Benzodiazepines, Barbiturates and GHB

 Designer benzodiazepines (DBZDs) exploit the same structural modification arms race seen in synthetic cannabinoids and cathinones.
 By making small modifications to the benzodiazepine scaffold outside the core 1,4-benzodiazepine ring or 1,5-thienodiazepine (etizolam) ring, clandestine chemists produce compounds that are pharmacologically equivalent to scheduled BZDs but fall outside explicit schedule entries.

 Etizolam is a thienodiazepine (the 1,4-diazepine ring is fused to a thiophene rather than a benzene ring), which makes it structurally distinct enough from "benzodiazepines" to avoid some broadly written generic scheduling clauses.
 It is approved and widely prescribed in Japan and South Korea as an anxiolytic.
 In the US, etizolam is not scheduled federally but is scheduled as a controlled substance in Alabama, Arkansas, Florida, Georgia, Louisiana, Indiana, Mississippi, Texas, and Virginia.
 The FDA has not approved etizolam for any indication.
-In the UK, etizolam became a Class C controlled substance under the Misuse of Drugs Act 1971 in 2017 under the generic benzodiazepine SI (Statutory Instrument 2017 No. 1114, which added all "benzodiazepines and related compounds" not already listed to Class C).
+In the UK, etizolam became a Class C controlled substance under the Misuse of Drugs Act 1971 in 2017 under the designer benzodiazepine regulations (Statutory Instrument 2017 No. 631, The Misuse of Drugs (Amendment) (England, Wales and Scotland) Regulations 2017, which added etizolam and 15 additional designer benzodiazepines to Class C).
 In India, the regulatory situation is less clear; etizolam is not explicitly listed in the NDPS Act but is subject to H1-list restrictions under the Drugs and Cosmetics Act requiring a prescription.

 Clonazolam (a triazolo analogue of clonazepam) is reported to be extremely potent (active at 0.125 to 0.5 mg), with a prolonged duration and strong amnesic effects.
 Flubromazolam (a fluorobromo substituted triazolo-BZD) is similarly potent.
 Bromazolam has appeared in European and North American drug markets since 2020.
 All three are covered by the UK's generic scheduling SI but remain unscheduled in most US states and in many EU member states (though some have used emergency scheduling procedures).